Reading piano keys, explained.

 You’ll also learn where middle C is and why it’s so important.

-This post is targeted towards beginner pianists as a resource for piano teachers and their students.
+This post is for beginner pianists as a resource for piano teachers and students.

 The Music Alphabet and Notes